-- Monopile: simple foundation design constructed from tubular steel structure, typically used in water up to around 25m. - Multipile: foundation based on multiple piles; tripod structures are also a possible alternative, when the guyed monopile is not feasible; - Jacket: braced lattice-frame structure typically used in deeper water; - Gravity base: used when installation of piles in seabed is difficult. - 2.2.2 Floating offshore wind turbines (FOWT)
+- Monopile: simple foundation design constructed from tubular steel structure and piled into the seabed, typically used in water up to around 25m. - Multipile: foundation based on three or four legged structure made of tubular steel, when a guyed monopole is not feasible.; - Jacket: braced lattice-frame structure typically used in deeper water; - Gravity-based: substructures held in place by gravity when installation of piles in the seabed is difficult.

+3.2.2 Floating offshore wind turbines (FOWT)